moto-penangf/documentation/dev/testpoints.md

 > [!ERROR]
 > #### BE CAREFUL WITH UART CONNECTION
-> There is a possibility that this could **throw off the battery calibration or even break the charge counter** (Still investigating what happened)
+> There is a possibility that this could **throw off the battery calibration or even break the charge controller** (Still investigating what happened)
 >
 > **Sources:**
 > [Incedent](https://github.com/orgs/moto-penangf/discussions/2)